timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/create-candlestick-aggregates.md

 GROUP BY bucket, symbol
 ```

-## Can I create a continuous aggregate on top of another?
+## Using multiple continuous aggregates
 Currently you cannot create a continuous aggregate on top of another one.
 On the other hand, we found that for most, if not all, use cases this is
 not even necessary.
 You can achieve the desired result and performance by
-simply creating multiple continuous aggregates for the same hypertable.
+creating multiple continuous aggregates for the same hypertable.
 Due
 to the efficient materialization mechanism of continuous aggregates, both
-refresh and query performance should be satisfying.
+refresh and query performance should work well.

 [intraday-tutorial]: /tutorials/analyze-intraday-stocks/